 Venice Beach and Santa Monica are located on the west side of Los Angeles, and they directly sit by the Pacific Ocean.
 There isn’t really a better place where to suntan, sip the perfect cocktail over brunch, and snap a couple of perfect Instagram shots.
 But what is the best way to enjoy this fun, sunny, and fashionable pocket of LA?

 Come aboard, I’ve got the perfect 1-day itinerary for you from Venice Beach to Santa Monica (or Santa Monica to Venice Beach, whatever it’s more convenient for you).
+Even if you only have 2 days in Los Angeles, make sure you include this area – one of my favorites in all of LA!

 How To Visit Venice Beach and Santa Monica